riley-williams/buoyant/docs/book/src/building-views/stacks.md

 ## Adjacent layout

-`HStack` and `VStack` are primary tools you can use to arrange views side-by-side in Buoyant.
+`HStack` and `VStack` are the primary tools you'll use to arrange views side-by-side in Buoyant.
 Both stacks can contain a heterogeneous set of views and can be nested inside other stacks.

 ![HStack](./images/hstack.png)